skolchin/gbr/README.md

 4. Convert X, Y stone coordinates to board positions

 There are some tuning parameters for each of the steps and they are to be adjusted for each particular board.
-After the tuning, the program performs quite well on a computer-generated and in most cases on real boards.
+After the tuning, the program performs quite well on a computer-generated boards.

+As for real board images, they have to be manually adjusted to have all edges to be equal to abount 90 degree and board lines - to be horizontal/vertical.
+After that, they are processed satisfactory, but more tuning on parameters might be required.

 Examples of source and generated images: